-WHY would you want to help VASS achieve its mission of “Making the mountains accessible to all”?
-Here are a quick 30 seconds of reason.
-We change lives and you can see it happen seven days week from January through March on our Northshore Vancouver Mountains.
+WHY would you want to help VASS achieve its mission of “Making the Mountains Accessible to All”?
+Here’s a quick 30 second video explaining our reasons.
+We change lives and you can see it happen seven days week, from January through March on our North Shore Vancouver Mountains.

 One of the significant advantages of partnering with VASS is the opportunity to witness firsthand the profound impact of your contributions.
 VASS relies on a diverse funding model, encompassing mountain partnerships, corporate sponsorships, grants, individual donations, and fundraising initiatives, to sustain its operations entirely.
 Our expenditures primarily revolve around four key elements crucial to delivering our services: lift tickets, training, staff, and equipment

 Lift tickets are generously covered through our valued mountain partnerships, and we extend our deep appreciation to Grouse Mountain, Cypress Mountain, and Mount Seymour for their ongoing support.